System performance is limited by various physical factors:

 Localization Latency

-• The Latency is limited by:
+• Latency is limited by:

-• The amount of Tags used
+• The number of Tags in use

 • The connection of the Tag to the Access Points